Skip to main content

 3. Set the IP address in ACARS to the IP of the host

 Then click "Open In Guest", and you can follow the above instructions for then installing the plugin.
-Then, in ACARS, properly set the "Scenery Path" and IP to your Mac machine:
+Then, in ACARS, properly set the IP to your Mac machine:

 Then you can launch/run ACARS as usual.